Overview of Computer System

 Classification According to Type of Data-handling Techniques

-These are computer that represents data by measurable quantities, such as voltages, and rotation of gears, to solve problems.
+1. Analog Computers: These computers represent data by measurable physical quantities, such as voltages, pressures, or the rotation of gears, to solve problems.
+They are often used for continuous data measurements.

-A digital computer is a computer that performs calculations and logical operations with quantities represented as digits, usually in the binary number system.
+2. Digital Computer: A digital computer performs calculations and logical operations using quantities represented as discrete digits, usually in the binary number system (0s and 1s).
+Most modern computers are digital.

 Classification of Computer by Size/Speed

-Minicomputers are digital computers, generally used in multi-user systems.
-They have high processing speed and high storage capacity than microcomputers.
-Minicomputers can support up to 4 – 200 users simultaneously
+2. Minicomputers: Digital computers generally used in multi-user systems.
+They have higher processing speed and storage capacity than microcomputers and can support anywhere from 4 to 200 users simultaneously.
+They were popular in businesses and research institutions.

-Mainframe computers are multi-user, multi-programming, and high-performance computers.
-They operate at a very high speed, have a very large storage capacity, and can handle the workload of many users.
+3. Mainframe Computers: These are multi-user, multi-programming, and high-performance computers.
+They operate at very high speeds, have massive storage capacities, and can handle the workload of hundreds or thousands of users concurrently.
+Large organizations like banks and government agencies use them.

 Block Diagram of the Computer System